Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Finally, fully connected layers process the extracted features to make predictions or classifications.
 During training, CNNs adjust the parameters of the filters through backpropagation, optimizing them to minimize the difference between predicted outputs and ground truth labels.
 This process enables CNNs to effectively learn and generalize from large datasets.
-CNNs have demonstrated remarkable performance in various applications, including image classification, object detection, and semantic segmentation.
-Their ability to automatically learn relevant features from raw input data and their hierarchical architecture make them well-suited for handling complex tasks.
+Their ability to learn relevant features from raw input data and their hierarchical architecture make them well-suited for handling complex tasks.
 For additional information see @russellArtificialIntelligenceModern2021.

 === Adversarial Attack